sunfishcode/linux-raw-sys/README.md

 This is primarily of interest if you want to make raw system calls directly, which is tedious and error prone and not necessary for most use cases.
-For a minimal type-safe, memory-safe, and I/O-safe API to the Linux system calls built on these bindings, see the [posish crate].
+For a minimal type-safe, memory-safe, and I/O-safe API to the Linux system calls built on these bindings, see the [rsix crate].

 The full bindings are quite large, so they've been split up into modules and cargo features.
 By default, `general` and `errno` are enabled, which provide